Herbert W. Nickens Award

 The award is given to an individual who has made outstanding contributions to promoting justice in medical education and health care equity in the United States.
 The recipient receives a $10,000 award and presents the Nickens Lecture at the AAMC Annual Meeting.

 The deadline to email your nomination packet is May 1, 2015.

 The nomination packet must include:

-1. A nomination letter that explains the nominee's qualifications for the award and:
+1. a nomination letter that explains the nominee's qualifications for the award by:

-- highlights his or her specific work in promoting social justice in medical education and health equities; and
+- highlighting their specific work in the United States to promote social justice in medical education and health equities; and

-- Include brief testimonials that support the nominee's contributions to promoting social justice in medical education and health equities.
+- includes at least two brief testimonials interwoven into the letter that support their contributions to promoting social justice in medical education and health equities.

 2. a current curriculum vitae (CV) for the nominee.

 Note: The letter must be doubled-spaced with 1” margins and Times New Roman font size 12, and not exceed six (6) pages.
 The committee will not review additional materials.

 Please email your completed nomination package (in a single file) to Angela Moses at NickensAwards@aamc.org by May 1, 2015.
 Late nominations will not be considered.